BelginEfe/js-toDoList/README.md

    img
  ### **Ooops :open_mouth: You write your task wrong ?**

- Don't worry :relaxed: Just click the "×" Button and it' gone :+1:
+ Don't worry :relaxed: Just click the "×" Button and it's gone :+1:
 :thumbsup:

 For more projects you can visit my